 Cold beer matters.
 That’s the long and the short of it.
 As the craft beer revolution has taken root, the emphasis on “the colder the better” has certainly waned; but still, no one wants to be served a room temperature glass of brew when they expect something a bit frostier and more refreshing.

-Of course, if your glycol system is broken, it isn’t doing any of that.
-Instead, it’s little more than a very expensive decoration that’s doing you essentially no good at all.
-The easiest way to prevent this from happening (and a far cheaper way than having to replace anything) is to regularly maintain all parts of your glycol dispensing system–the chiller, the lines, the bath, the hardware, and the glycol itself.
+If your glycol system is broken, then the quality of your beer will be affected.
+Beer will be more likely to pour foamy with the lines and tower not being properly cooled.
+The easiest way to prevent this from happening (and a far cheaper way than having to replace anything) is to regularly maintain all parts of your glycol dispensing system–the glycol power pack, glycol trunk line, the bath, the hardware, and the glycol itself.

 To make your life easier, we’ve compiled this brief list of glycol system troubleshooting tips.
 If you’re experiencing issues with improper beer temperature or any other dispensing problem, this list is a good place to start.

-As always, if you check your system against these troubleshooting issues and the problem persists, please feel free to reach out to our team, and we’ll do what we can to help.
+As always, if you check your system against these troubleshooting issues and the problem persists, please feel free to reach out to our team of draft specialists, and we’ll do what we can to help.

 Thirsty for more?
 Shop Glycol Cooled System Supplies.